Valentine's Day necklace craft homeschool holidays preschool kindergarten 1st elementary

 Trace the heart cookie cutters, you can use all the different sizes.
 I tended to use the smaller size because it looks more to scale on pre-schoolers, but the bigger ones can be used for other projects (seriously we used these hearts for about 4 different Valentine’s Day projects).

-Set your kids to cutting out the hearts.
-Back when they were little, oh so many ages and ages ago I cut out the hearts, that’s the great thing about having older minions they can do the tedious part for you.
+Set your kids to cut out the hearts.
+Back when they were little, oh, so many ages and ages ago, I cut out the hearts.
+That’s the great thing about having older minions.
+They can do the tedious part for you.

 Valentine's Day craft